tobspr/RenderPipeline-Tutorials/Basic-Example/README.md

 ## Running the application

 You can now open a command shell and navigate to your workspace folder.
-Type `ppython main.py`, and a window similar to this shold open (The actual content may vary, depending on the render pipeline version):
+Type `ppython main.py`, and a window similar to this should open (The actual content may vary, depending on the render pipeline version):

 <img src="screenshot.png" alt="First Render Pipeline App" />